minima-global/minidocs/docs/learn/txpowunits.md

 | **ScriptProofs** | The MMR Proofs for Scripts used in the transactions | ArrayList&#60;ScriptProof&#62; |

 ## TxBlocks
 TxBlocks are TxPoW that become blocks and get added to the blockchain.
+TxBlocks can also be referred to as SyncBlocks as they are required for syncing when a new user joins (or existing users rejoin) the network.

 They include the following details:

 | TxBlock Attribute | Description | Type |
 | :------------| :-----------| :-----------|